omiras/singulars-exercise-postcard/README.md

 ## BONUS

-Use the [Lato Google Font](https://fonts.google.com/specimen/Lato) for all the document
+1. Use the [Lato Google Font](https://fonts.google.com/specimen/Lato) for all the document
+2. When we hover the button element, change its background color to something different,

 ## Pair Programming